mgrebenets/mgrebenets.github.io/_posts/2014-05-29-share-xcode-schemes.md

 {% endhighlight %}

 # Caveats
-It wouldn't be right without problems, right?
+It sounds to good to be true, right?
 There's a number of situations where shaing a scheme via Ruby script will not work as expected.

-If your Xcode project already has a Shared scheme, then you will end up having one scheme from user's data directory and another one form `xcshareddata`.
+If your Xcode project already has a shared scheme, then you will end up having one scheme from user's data directory and another one form `xcshareddata`.
 Xcode IDE will pick up both and that's the reason why you see same scheme twice with project name in parentheses.
 ![Manage Schemes]({{ site.url }}/assets/images/duplicated-schemes-list.png)

 That's not very bad and doesn't normally cause any problems.
+Until that moment of time when you modify one scheme and forget about another.
+The best way to avoid this problem is to share schemes from day 1, Xcode will not create user schemes then.

 The real trouble begins if you didn't have any shared schemes and the scheme that you want to recreate and share is linked to a test target.
 That's the default configuration for unit tests.
-So the problem is that `xcodeproj` doesn't [recreate dependencies to test target](https://github.com/CocoaPods/Xcodeproj/issues/139).
+So the problem is that `xcodeproj` [doesn't recreate dependencies to test target](https://github.com/CocoaPods/Xcodeproj/issues/139).
 If you run a `xcodebuild test` action you'll be surprised to see it failing.
-Unfortunately there isn't an easy work-around for this problem, so you'd better share thos schemes manually and commit changes to source control system.
+Unfortunately there isn't an easy workaround for this problem, so you'd better share those schemes manually and commit changes to source control system.

 # Summary